ChiOkwuosa/Parch_and_Posey_BI/README.md

 ![Parch](Images/parch.png)

 # Introduction
-This report provides an overview of sales performance for Parch and Posey Paper Company dutring a five year period using Power BI.
+This report provides an overview of sales performance for Parch and Posey Paper Company during a five year period using Power BI.
 It highlights key trends, performance metrics, and actionable insights to support strategic decision-making.

 # Data and Methodology
 In this section, I'll give a brief overview of the dataset and the method I'll use to carry out this analysis.